 Successful candidates receive a take-home assignment to present online

-The best candidate is invited to interview
+The most skilled candidate is invited to interview

 The Hydroemission team extends an employment offer